AnirudhGanesh8/-DMA-Project-Churn-prediction-and-customer-retention/README.md

 - Produce test-set predictions, curves (ROC, PR, gains), and an optimal decision threshold
 - Simulate a cost-aware retention strategy to maximize expected profit
 - Explain model behavior via variable importance and partial dependence
+- Export a curated CSV for Power BI and include EDA visuals

 The pipeline is implemented in R with tidymodels and runs locally or in CI via GitHub Actions.